 Stop wasting money on fancy, name-brand cleaners that don’t work?
 Make cleaning easier by using the hydrogen peroxide and baking soda powerhouse duo that’s hiding out in your pantry and medicine cabinet.

-I grew up using bleach and vinegar for cleaning everything.
-When I got my first apartment, I tried every fancy product on the market.
+I grew up using bleach and white vinegar for cleaning everything.
+When I got my first apartment, I tried every commercial product on the market.

 Most of them did a mediocre job if I could get past the strong smell.
 Some were so bad that they literally took my breath away just like the bleach and vinegar did.